Weezer: Musical contributions

-In 2010, the band recorded a cover of "I'm a Believer" for the movie Shrek Forever After.
-Previously, Weezer had planned to include an early version of "My Best Friend" from Make Believe in Shrek 2, but it was rejected due to the song sounding "too much like it was written for Shrek".
+In 2010, the band recorded a cover of "I'm a Believer" by the Monkees for the movie Shrek Forever After.
+Previously, Weezer had planned to include an early version of "My Best Friend" from Make Believe in Shrek 2, but it was replaced by "Accidentally in Love" by Counting Crows.
 In 2011, the band covered "You Might Think" by The Cars for the Pixar movie Cars 2.
 The song appears on the movie's official soundtrack.
 In 2011, Weezer recorded a cover of "Rainbow Connection" with Hayley Williams for Muppets: The Green Album, a cover album of Muppets songs which also included OK Go, The Fray, Alkaline Trio, and others.

 On September 20, 2018, Weezer released "California Snow" for the film Spell, which Cuomo also provided voicework for.
 The song later appeared on the Black Album.
 In 2019, Weezer recorded a cover of "Lost In the Woods" for the Frozen II soundtrack.
 In 2020–2021, Weezer released "It's Always Summer in Bikini Bottom" for The SpongeBob Movie: Sponge on the Runs film soundtrack.
 In June 2021, Weezer contributed the song "Tell Me What You Want" to the video game Wave Break.
 The song is featured in a special level of the game called "Weezy Mode".
 In August 2021, Weezer contributed a cover of Metallica's "Enter Sandman" to The Metallica Blacklist, a compilation of Metallica song covers by various artists, with each song getting several covers by different artists.
 In October 2025, Weezer contributed a cover of Tom Petty and the Heartbreakers' "Here Comes My Girl" to the soundtrack of the Apple TV+ series Bad Monkey.